 A series of basic connection wiring diagrams have been provided to assist on-site wiring.
-In order to reference the relevant diagrams please use the code breakdown in section 2.1 to determine:
+In order to reference the relevant diagrams please use the code breakdown in Section 2.1 to determine:

 - Unit size

-- If an electric heater is present
+- •If an electric heater is present

-- If a LPHW heater is present
+- •If Reverse Cycle DX heating or cooling is present.